MBmousavi/Velero-on-Openshift/README.md

      - targets: ['velero-pvc-watcher.my-openshift.com']
 ```

+Now you can create a dashboard for this job and also alerting for that.
+More details on refrences.

 Velero by default exposes it's metrics.
 We can create a `service` for exposing the metrics and scrap it with prometheus.
 Also it can be publicly exposed with a `Route`.
 Let's create a `service` for Velero, Find it in `velero-svc.yaml` and run it with `oc apply -f velero-svc.yaml`.

 Now let's create a `Route` for it.
 Let's call it `route-velero.yaml`.Process to create it with `oc apply -f route-velero.yaml`.